 5. Smooth cellulite with coffee

-While drinking coffee can deplete our tissues of fluid, applying coffee topically actually helps fight cellulite.
+While drinking coffee can deplete your tissues of fluid, applying coffee topically actually helps combat cellulite.
 The caffeine in coffee can temporarily tighten and tone tissue, and also help eliminate toxin build up, one of the causes of cellulite.

 Peppermint mocha scrub